 Canoes and kayaks

 Hulls of canoes and kayaks made with Kevlar® are easier to carry and maneuver because they are lighter than those made from other materials, with improved impact resistance.
 Putting Kevlar® in paddles also helps increases stiffness, efficiency, and impact tolerance.

-Kevlar® fiber is replacing fiberglass-reinforced plastic in NASCAR® racecar bodies and air dams because it doesn’t shatter or leave debris on the track after a crash, resulting in improved safety and shorter delays.
-Kevlar® is used in the HANS Device — the life-saving restraining linkage that supports the driver’s head and neck — it helps absorbs impact forces that are strong enough to damage neck vertebrae.
+Kevlar® fiber is replacing fiberglass-reinforced plastic in NASCAR® racecar bodies and air dams because it doesn’t shatter or leave debris on the track after a crash, which can result in improved safety and shorter delays.
+Kevlar® is used in the HANS Device — the life-saving restraining linkage that supports the driver’s head and neck that helps absorbs impact forces that are strong enough to damage neck vertebrae.
 Helmets, suits, and gloves use a combination of Kevlar® aramid fibers and DuPont™ Nomex® flame resistant fibers for better comfort and safety.

-Formula 1 cars use Kevlar® straps to help retain wheels that break off during crashes, which helps prevent them from bouncing off the track and into the stands.
+Formula 1 cars use straps made with Kevlar® to help retain wheels that break off during crashes, which helps prevent them from bouncing off the track and into the stands.

-Kevlar® helps makes high-performance skis and ski boots lighter, stiffer, and more responsive, and provides improved vibration damping.
+Kevlar® helps makes high-performance skis and ski boots lighter, stiffer, and more responsive, and helps provide improved vibration damping.
 Speed, stability, and good maneuverability are the qualities expected for high-performance skis.
-Tubing with Kevlar® helps ski poles tubing are lighter, stronger, and more stable.
+Tubing with Kevlar® helps ski poles be lighter, stronger, and stable.
 For gloves used in slalom competitions, Kevlar® helps give racers lightweight impact protection.